 Low-Income Women's Access to Family Planning

 Maryland provides increased access to reproductive-health-care services through a Section 1115 waiver.
-As part of this waiver, the state is allowed to cover family-planning services for women under 51 years of age whose family income is at or below 200 percent of the poverty level.
-Additionally, enrollees must be (1) U.S. citizens or persons who meet Medicaid citizenship requirements and (2) Maryland residents.
+As part of this waiver, the state is allowed to cover family-planning services for five years for women under 51 years of age whose family income is at or below 200 percent of the poverty level.
+Additionally, enrollees must be (1) U.S. citizens or persons who meet the state's defined immigration requirements and (2) Maryland residents.

 Beneficiaries of family-planning coverage available through the waiver are not required to pay premiums or co-payments for covered services.
 Covered services include office visits; laboratory tests; contraceptive methods and devices, including emergency contraception; and voluntary sterilization.

 The waiver will expire on December 31, 2016.